 This on-going neglect by the public and those in authority consistently exacerbates and embitters the issue of homelessness.
-Concrete, holistic, and meaningful efforts must be made to properly confront homelessness, affording these children ample care, protection, education, and opportunities for a better future.
+Therefore, concrete, holistic, and meaningful efforts must be made to properly confront homelessness, affording these children ample care, protection, education, and opportunities for a better future.

 The Consortium for Street Children (2019) acknowledged the complexity of this phenomenon.
 While some police officers genuinely attempt to reintegrate street children with their families and protect them from abusive adults, many street children still live in fear of the same forces that aim to assist and protect them.
 Conversely, the Consortium for Street Children (2019) admitted that some police officers and even soldiers frequently threaten, rob, beat, and harass these children, compounding discrimination and instilling greater fear in the children.
 Consortium for Street Children (2019) further mentioned that in some scenarios, police officers recruit these children to steal and loot in exchange for a share of the proceeds or a small sum of money.
 Therefore, it is logical that these children, under duress, cooperate with the officers and facilitate their malicious habits.
 Because street children are habitually viewed in a completely negative manner, they are often blamed for crimes.
 Consortium for Street Children (2019) claimed that these children are typically suspected of crimes and detained for interrogation and investigation.
-During this process, police officers often resort to beating these street children to coerce confessions, showing little interest in the truth but rather aiming for a confession from the children.
+During this process, police officers often resort to beating these street children to coerce confessions, showing little interest in the truth, but rather aiming for a confession from the children.

 This chronic abuse continues to affect every aspect of these children’s lives.
 Some officers and military personnel routinely rape them (Consortium for Street Children 2019).
 Hence, many children feel embarrassed and ashamed and are sometimes unable to recount the episodes of abuse.
 Thus, the perpetrators go unpunished and continue the same illicit activities with even more power and authority (The Youth Endowment Fund 2020).
 Kertati and Cristiani (2022) claimed that children who are homeless are frequently a source of community concern since they are believed to impede movement on the streets and harm the environment.
 Most street children are still young, and their parents release them onto the streets without supervision, leaving them in a vulnerable and hazardous situation.
 Additionally, the local administration is concerned about the status of these street children, who are homeless without regard for their safety or well-being, including their nutrition, health, or education.
-Vameghi et al. (2023) and UNICEF (2020) suggested that street children are among the most marginalized globally, experiencing severe violations of their rights and facing multiple deprivations.
+Vameghi et al. (2023) and UNICEF (2020) suggest that street children are among the most marginalized globally, experiencing severe violations of their rights and facing multiple deprivations.
 Ally and Paul (2022) resolutely affirmed that street children are highly vulnerable and frequently at risk, especially of sexual abuse and exploitation.

-Kaplan and Çuhadar (2020) proposed that children become homeless and engage in labor due to various factors, including family dynamics, socioeconomic conditions, and peer pressure, with variations observed between industrialized and developing countries.
-Human Rights Watch (2016) highlighted the serious issue of police abuse, with many officers resorting to excessive force to remove children from the streets, while numerous security firms are employed specifically for this purpose.
-Karami et al. (2017) identified several factors contributing to the presence of street children, encompassing economic issues such as poverty, injustice, and unemployment, as well as cultural, social, and family factors like migration, war, and lack of parental awareness.
+Kaplan and Çuhadar (2020) propose that children become homeless and engage in labor due to various factors, including family dynamics, socioeconomic conditions, and peer pressure, with variations observed between industrialized and developing countries.
+Human Rights Watch (2016) highlights the serious issue of police abuse, with many officers resorting to excessive force to remove children from the streets, while numerous security firms are employed specifically for this purpose.
+Karami et al. (2017) identify several factors contributing to the presence of street children, encompassing economic issues such as poverty, injustice, and unemployment, as well as cultural, social, and family factors like migration, war, and lack of parental awareness.
 Individual, biological, and psychological components also play a role, including personality traits, mental capacity, and societal marginalization (Karami et al., 2017; Hosseini, 2005).